 Conclusion

-Good luck with your build, and enjoy the extra space your new pocket door unlocks!
+Good luck with your build, and enjoy the extra space and flexibility your new pocket door brings.

 Discover more from HandymanBen